-Since the funding for such litigation still requires a % vote, I recommend that sufficient monies for legal costs be approved as part of the annual budget.
+Since the funding for such litigation still requires corporation acts as the borrower it gives a 3⁄4 vote, I recommend that sufficient monies for legal costs be approved as part of the annual budget.
 This will allow the council to conduct business, while minimizing the probability of time consuming and often difficult political battles to obtain expenditure approval.